svlark/svlark.github.io/_posts/2017-08-17-Broadway-in-Chicago-Aladdin.md

 - https://user-images.githubusercontent.com/13930968/30673812-5a64e070-9e3b-11e7-8605-27e72c6c9eb8.jpg
 ---

-We went down town to see the Brodway show Alladin!
+Grampsy took us down town to see the Brodway show Alladin!
 We had to wear fancy shoes that hurt our feet, I guess we're not used to wearing real shoes!
 At the end of the show streamers flew from the stage and all over everyone!
 It was such a good show, with lots of singing and dancing and even a flying carpet!
 We took the train back and when we got home it was really late!
 We got in bed at midnight.

 ![taking the train](https://user-images.githubusercontent.com/13930968/30673924-23345f1c-9e3c-11e7-82e0-67219d6f100c.jpg)
 getting ready to take the train